 1. Helps with allergies

-Many allergens and allergy triggers, such as dust mites, mold, and mildew, favor humid environments.
-Rooms where water is used or that contain poor air circulation, like bathrooms, laundry rooms, and basements, may be especially prone to harboring allergy causing substances, which can spread throughout a house.
-A dehumidifier can help decrease the moisture that supports allergen growth, improving air quality and helping to prevent some types of bacteria and virus growth as well.
+Many allergens and allergy triggers favor humid environments, such as dust mites, mold, and mildew.
+Rooms where water is used or that contain poor air circulation, like bathrooms, laundry rooms, and basements, may be especially prone to harboring allergy-causing substances, which can spread throughout a house.
+A dehumidifier can help decrease the moisture that supports allergen growth, improving air quality and helping to prevent some types of bacteria and virus growth, too.

 Allergens aren't the only unwelcome things that like humidity.
-Many pests, such as spiders and roaches, gravitate to moist environments.
-If you've noticed some creepy crawly guests sharing your space, a dehumidifier may help discourage their visits.
-Pay attention to the rooms where you spot the most pest activity, and if they are rooms where water is present or humidity is high, you may have found the root of the problem.
+Pests like spiders and roaches tend to gravitate to moist environments.
+Pay attention to the rooms where you spot the most pest activity—if they are rooms where water is present or humidity is high, you may have found the root of the problem.